binfu0728/Brain-imaging/README.md

 ***- 22/02/22 update***: configuration file of biscutella that is always used in sample imaging is uploaded

 ***- 08/03/22 update***: configuration file and image loading method have been updated for loading all kinds of images by specifying its hyperstack structure.
 Also, main.m(gdc_v2_1.m) has been refactored to a cleaner version

+***- 03/05/22 update***: In-cell/Out-cell density calculation is uploaded and the detailed out-cell density calculation as well.
+All versions for oligomer detection except gdc is moved into old branch